-An anonymous connection is the one in which the server which is being requested a connection has no idea about your real IP address/location and your identity.
+An anonymous connection is the one in which the server to which you want to connect has no idea about your real IP address/location and your identity.

-A pseudonymous connection is the one in which the server which is being requested has no idea about your real IP address/location, but does have an identity it can associate the connection with.
+A pseudonymous connection is the one in which the server which is being requested has no idea about your true IP address/location, but does have an identity it can associate with the connection.

 Don’t send unencrypted data over TOR

-While you were reading the article about TOR, you definitely came across the fact that TOR encrypts your connection not your data and TOR’s exit nodes are vulnerable.
-So, it is highly advisable not send unencrypted data over the TOR network, as someone might access your information while the data is on the last node.
+While you were reading the article about TOR, you came across the fact that TOR encrypts your connection, not your data, and TOR’s exit nodes are vulnerable.
+So, it is highly advisable not to send unencrypted data over the TOR network, as someone might access your information while the data is on the last node.

 Don’t use TOR with Windows

 Microsoft’s Windows is the world’s most used operating system for desktops, but it doesn’t seem to do well when you would like to use TOR browser on it.
 The credits are bagged by the vulnerabilities that exist on the operating system and may reveal your identity even if you are using the TOR to access the internet.

 Linux systems will serve you well for this purpose.
 Linux distributions like Tails and Whonix are pre-configured with TOR.
 You can configure it manually on any distribution you may like.

 Don’t forget to delete cookies and local website data

 When you access a website, it sends a small file to your computer which keeps the record of your browsing habits and other data so that the website can recognize you on your next visit, the file is called a cookie.
 Some website may also store data locally on your hard drive.